 Examples of renewable resources are fresh water, fish, and soil.
 Non-renewable resources such as oil and minerals are irreplaceable, and they do not successfully regenerate once they are consumed.

 Some natural renewable resources such as geothermal power, fresh water, timber, and biomass must be used with care to stay clear of exceeding the capability to replenish them.
-A life process supplies an organized means of computing renewability.
+A life process supplies an organised means of computing renew-ability.